BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_11.md

 Although we now have both Amaura and a Jaw Fossil, it's worth noting that the cultist will ask for a Pidgeot in exchange for another fossil.
 Afterwards, you can trade Helix Fossils for more Jaw and Sail fossils if you want more.

-Back outside, if you haven't already seen the scene, walk south from the psychologist towards the Pokémon sellers to see Madame Craudberry storm off.Your gang leader will tell you to meet at her house, so exit to Lapis and do so.
+Back outside, if you haven't already seen the scene, walk south from the psychologist towards the Pokémon sellers to see Madame Craudberry storm off.
+Your gang leader will tell you to meet at her house, so exit to Lapis and do so.

-**Harridan Craudburry.
-Field: No Field**
-- Victreebel, Lv.
-60, Ability: Gluttony, Naughty Nature, IVs: 31, EVs: 4/252/0/0/0/252
-    - Leaf Blade
-    - Strength Sap
-    - Sludge Bomb
-    - Sleep Powder
-- Qwilfish, Lv.
-60, Ability: Poison Point, Adamant Nature, IVs: 31, EVs: 0/252/4/0/0/252
-    - Explosion
-    - Waterfall
-    - Destiny Bond
-    - Throat Chop
-- Amoonguss, Lv.
-61, Ability: Effect Spore, Calm Nature, IVs: 31, EVs: 252/0/252/0/4/0
-    - Spore
-    - Giga Drain
-    - Sludge Bomb
-    - Synthesis
-- Crabominable, Lv.
-62, @Assault Vest, Ability: Anger Point, Adamant Nature, IVs: 31, EVs: 236/252/0/0/0/20
-    - Ice Hammer
-    - Close Combat
-    - Earthquake
-    - Stone Edge
-- Slaking, Lv.
-63, @Leftovers, Ability: Truant, Adamant Nature, IVs: 31, EVs: 252/252/4/0/0/0
-    - Hammer Arm
-    - Slack Off
-    - Frustration
-    - Night Slash
+!battle(["Craudburry", :HARRIDAN, 0])

 If this was a normal Pokémon game, this fight would be pretty hard relative to the others.
 However this is Pokémon Reborn: her team doesn't even have much synergy.
 No field, no weather, nothing.
-Just 5 annoying but beatable EV trained Pokémon - should be nothing for you at this point.
-You can exploit Slaking's Truant with Protect to set up or something if you need to.
+Just 5 annoying but beatable EV trained Pokémon.

-### The Magma Gang Route Part 3
+### The Magma Gang Route (Part 3)

-As usual, if you are in the Aqua Gang, skip ahead to the next section.
+If you are a part of the Aqua Gang, [jump to the next section](#the-aqua-gang-route-part-3)

 Head outside, and talk to Maxwell.
 He will give us *TM11 Sunny Day*.
 Return to Seventh Street and enter the bottom grotto.
 Inside, you'll find Archer who you can battle!

-**Aqua Mastermind Archer.
-Field: No Field**
-- Pelipper, Lv.
-58, Ability: Drizzle, Modest Nature, IVs: 20
-    - Hydro Pump
-    - Hurricane
-    - Roost
-    - Tailwind
-- Relicanth, Lv.
-58, Ability: Rock Head, Bashful Nature, IVs: 30
-    - Hydro Pump
-    - Head Smash
-    - Double-Edge
-    - Yawn
-- Seaking, Lv.
-59, Ability: Lightning Rod, Adamant Nature, IVs: 30
-    - Drill Run
-    - Waterfall
-    - Megahorn
-    - Poison Jab
-- Blastoise, Lv.
-60, Ability: Torrent, Modest Nature, IVs: 20
-    - Hydro Pump
-    - Hydro Cannon
-    - Ice Beam
-    - Yawn
-- Sharpedo, Lv.
-62, Ability: Speed Boost, Adamant Nature, IVs: 31, EVs: 4/252/0/0/0/252
-    - Aqua Jet
-    - Crunch
-    - Earthquake
-    - Ice Fang
+!battle(["Archer", :Archer, 1])

 Archer uses his rain team once more, but you'll notice it's not really optimized.
 His Pelipper is the only mechanism to summon rain, and the rest of his Pokémon have no rain-boosted abilities.
 So it's really just a weak Water-monotype team that you should be able to deal with.
 Sharpedo can be deadly with Speed Boost and priority but everything else is slow enough that you can figure this one out, I'm sure.